avennstrom/dollar-game-framework/README.md

   1. Create a new file `MySolver.cpp` and place it in `src/solvers/`.
   2. Run `premake5.exe` to generate project files for the solver.

+This repo comes packed with a few simple solvers:

+  * **TakePoorest** - Finds the poorest node and takes from its neighbors.
+  * **GiveRichest** - Finds the richest node and gives to its neighbors.
+  * **BogoSolver** - Performs random moves.
+Probably not going to solve any graph ever.

 ## Generators

 Different generators can be used to generate graphs for these solvers to solve.
 Generators are defined in a similar manner.
 Here's a generator stub.